-- sketch synthesis using global eigentransform: as described in [4], face photo texture and shape are first separated, transformed to sketch texture and shape, and finally combined for recognition; - sketch synthesis using the multiscale MRF model (multiscale\MRF\SS) with strategy 1); - photo synthesis using the multiscale MRF model (multiscale\MRF\SP) with strategy 2).
+- Sketch synthesis using global eigentransform.
+As described in [4], face photo texture and shape are first separated, transformed to sketch texture and shape, and finally combined for recognition. - Sketch synthesis using the multiscale MRF model (multiscale_MRF_SS) with strategy (a). - Photo synthesis using the multiscale MRF model (multiscale_MRF_SP) with strategy (b).

-Sketch synthesis using the multiscale MRF model (multiscale\MRF\SS) achieves better results than global eigentransform.
-Photo synthesis using the multiscale MRF model (multiscale\MRF\SP) achieves even better results.
-These observations hold even when different face recognition methods are used.
-We evaluate six different appearancebased face recognition methods.
+Sketch synthesis using the multiscale MRF model (multiscale_MRF_SS) achieves better results than global eigentransform.
+Photo synthesis using the multiscale MRF model (multiscale_MRF_SP) achieves even better results.
+These observations are consistent using different face recognition methods.
+We evaluate six different appearance-based face recognition methods.
 Random Sampling LDA (RS-LDA) always has the best performance over different sketch/photo synthesis methods.

-In Table 2, we compare the cumulative match scores of our methods with two conventional face recognition methods: Eigenface [25] and Elastic Graph Matching (EGM) [32] and a nonlinear face sketch recognition approach proposed in [5].
-Eigenface and EGM have very poor recognition performance on our data set, with the first match accuracies of no more than 30 percent, which is consistent with results shown in [3],
+In Table 2, we compare the cumulative match scores of our methods with two conventional face recognition methods, Eigenface [25] and Elastic Graph Matching (EGM) [32], and a nonlinear face sketch recognition approach proposed in [5].
+Eigenface and EGM have very poor recognition performance on our dataset, with the first match accuracies of no more than 30%, which is consistent with results shown in [3], [4].
+Lui et al [5] proposed a face sketch recognition approach which synthesized sketches based on local patches and used kernel based nonlinear LDA classifier for recognition.
+It had the first match rate 86.7% and the tenth match rate 99%.
+Our approaches significantly improve the first match to 96.3% and the tenth match to 99.7%.